 My work is solely analogue and mostly created using lo-fi cameras and film.
 My images are less about focus and sharpness and more about soft, dreamy visuals which I create using a collection of homemade lenses, medical loupes and vintage magnifying glasses.

 I began taking darkroom classes in 2000 and spent the next few years experimenting with travel photography and portraiture.
 My current artistic influences are more abstract and monochrome.
-More recently my lifelong interests in surrealism and early photographic processes are coming to the fore and I've started experimenting with wet plate collodion under the guidance of John Brewer
+More recently my lifelong interests in surrealism, architecture and early photographic processes are coming to the fore and I started experimenting with wet plate collodion under the guidance of John Brewer

 .
-While the photographic world becomes ever more digital and super-pixellated I prefer to slow the pace down and take a step back, and I plan on spending more time working in this 19th Century alt process.
+While the photographic world becomes ever more digital and super-pixellated I prefer to slow the pace down and concentrate on capturing simple moments in time.